kpoduska/PoduskaLab/content/pages/2cv.md

 <h3> Industry-related projects </h3>

 <li> <a href="http://www.nserc.ca">Natural Sciences and Engineering Research Council</a> of Canada:
-<br> Interaction Grant, Engage Grant, and Collaborative Research and Development Grant <br>
+<br> Interaction Grant, Engage Grant, Collaborative Research and Development Grant, and Alliance Grant<br>
 Industrial partners have included <a href="http://lumentra.com">Lumentra</a>,  <a href="http://www.ultra-ms.com/">Ultra Electronics Maritime Systems</a> and <a href="http://www.lotek.com">Lotek</a></li>

 <li> <a href="http://www.asc-csa.gc.ca/">Canadian Space Agency</a>